A brief look at my experience with a HOBY Leadership seminar and its family.

 The day I received a sign up packet for this seminar I was clueless of what it truly was.
 I didn’t quite understand what it meant to be “chosen” for this event.
 I have been a part of other seminars and figured it would be the same three day weekend with guest speakers and people telling you,“ You can be the change of tomorrow.”

 The day came to stay with strangers for an entire weekend.
-What I was surprised to see were staff that didn’t look to much older then me.
+What I was surprised to see were staff that didn’t look too much older than me.
 I found out they were all alumni of HOBY and the dates ranged from attending last year to 16 years ago.

 We were given different colored shirts for our group colors.
 We found our group leaders using animal noises to get us out of our shells and be comfortable with one another.
 Across 60 or so kids there was nothing but laughs and animals noise in front of smiles.